zerxfox/DexOptimizer/README.md

 # DexOptimizer
-[EN] The dex optimizer improves performance, saves resources, and reduces application startup time.
+[EN] The dex optimizer enhances application performance by improving resource efficiency and reducing startup time.

-**Compatibility**: The module may not work properly on devices with Android 9 and below.
+**Start in terminal for example in Termux:** su -с deop

 **Logs**: The log file can be found at: /storage/emulated/0/DexOptimizer.